The Neato Botvac D3 is a robot vacuum designed with smart laser navigation and the ability to connect wifi-enabled devices.

 - Like the idea of having a wifi-enabled vacuum – The ability for this vacuum to connect to wifi allows users to control the Boptvac D3 with the Neato robotics app on a smart phone, tablet, or another wifi enabled device.

-- Don’t consider budget to be an issue – Priced at $400, the Botvac D3 is not an inexpensive unit.
+- Don’t consider budget to be an issue – For what you get,tThe Botvac D3 is not an inexpensive unit.
 You will want to be sure you’re comfortable spending the extra money for this vacuum before sealing the deal.

-For more information on the Neato Botvac D3, visit Amazon.com.
+For more information on the Neato Botvac D3, visit here.

 Good Corner Cleaning, High Maintenance Costs